 Discrimination in employment and occupation occurred with respect to race, gender, disability, language, ethnicity, sexual orientation and gender identity, HIV-positive status, and social status (see section 6).

 e.
 Acceptable Conditions of Work

-The legal workweek in both entities is 40 hours; however, seasonal workers may work up to 60 hours per week.
-The law limits overtime to 10 hours per week in both entities; the Federation has no provision for premium pay, while the Republika Srpska requires a 30 percent premium.
-An employee in the Republika Srpska may volunteer for an additional 10 hours in exceptional circumstances.
-Federation and Republika Srpska laws require a minimum rest period of 30 minutes during the workday.
-In the very large informal economy, no working hours, daily and weekly rest, or annual leave protections could be enforced and were generally believed to be lacking.
+The legal workweek in both entities and the Brcko District is 40 hours, although seasonal workers may work up to 60 hours.
+The law limits overtime to 10 hours per week in both entities.
+An employee in the RS may legally volunteer for an additional 10 hours of overtime in exceptional circumstances.
+The Federation has no provision for premium pay, while the RS requires a 30 percent premium.
+Laws in both entities require a minimum rest period of 30 minutes during the workday.